al3xisrobles/user-space-packet-filter/README.md

 _How can modern OS and hardware features be used to build ultra-low-latency trading infrastructure?_

 I present a high-performance, user-space network packet filter optimized for low-latency trading environments on Linux.
 Traditional network packet filtering solutions rely heavily on kernel-space processing, introducing unnecessary context switch overhead, system call latency, and buffer copying inefficiencies.
-By bypassing the kernel’s traditional networking stack and implementing user-space packet filtering, this project explores the fundamental trade-offs in networking performance and HFT infrastructure optimizations.
+By bypassing the kernel’s traditional networking stack with netmap and implementing user-space packet filtering, this project explores the fundamental trade-offs in networking performance and HFT infrastructure optimizations.

 ---

 ## Running

-First, make sure you have **netmap** installed on your Linux machine.
+First, make sure you have netmap installed on your Linux machine.
 Instructions for building and installing netmap can be found here: [Netmap GitHub Repository](https://github.com/luigirizzo/netmap).

 Build the project (requires netmap headers/libs on the system):